alexdlaird/pyngrok/docs/troubleshooting.rst

 Enable Logging to the Console
 -----------------------------

-printing logs to the console can be a quick way to debug common issues by surfacing their root cause.
+Printing logs to the console can be a quick way to debug common issues by surfacing their root cause.
 To do this, ensure you have a handler streaming logs and your level is set to DEBUG.
 Here is a simple example:

 .. code-block:: python